ePages-de/epages-devportal/_posts/2020/2020-09-10-there-is-no-need-to-use-comic-sans-ms.md

 So, here we are a couple of decades later, having the opportunity to choose from countless font-families.
 But how do we choose between all the possibilities?

-Should we simply stick to the well-known Comic Sans MS forever?
-I think, every designer has their own favorites.
+Let's make the most of this variety before another font ends up like the frowned upon Comic Sans MS.
-In this post, I will share a few of mine.
+In this post, I will share a few of my favorite serif, sans-serif, and handwritten fonts.

 ## Serif Fonts